Hanna (surname)

 Hanna or Hannah is an Irish and Scottish surname, ultimately of Irish origin from Ó hAnnaidh, or descendants of the lowland Clan Hannay.

-Hanna(حنا) is also a common surname among Arab Christians in the Middle East, including Lebanon, Egypt, Syria, and Palestine.
+Hanna (حنا) is also a common surname among Arab Christians in the Middle East, including Palestine, Lebanon, Egypt, Syria and Jordan.
 Hanna (ܚܲܢܵܐ) is also an Assyrian surname, a shortened form of Yohannan, the Aramaic equivalent of John.

 Notable people with these surnames include: